moclojer/moclojer.com/content/about/architecture.md

 * **[moclojer/foss](https://github.com/moclojer/moclojer):** moclojer open source extended as a framework with an isolated thread to sync the `YAML` from the Object Store;
 * **[p001/proxy](https://github.com/moclojer/p001):** reverse proxy for the `moclojer/foss` service;

+## Infrastructure

+We use [DigitalOcean](https://m.do.co/c/70c384d0d807) as our infrastructure provider, our goal is to serve moclojer foss in a scalable way for all users.
+To achieve this, we use the [App Platform](https://www.digitalocean.com/products/app-platform/) to serve applications, [Managed Database](https://www.digitalocean.com/products/managed-databases) to provide managed databases (PostgreSQL and Redis), and [Droplet](https://www.digitalocean.com/products/droplets/) to serve the reverse proxy and [Supabase](https://supabase.com/auth) for frontend authentication.

+Application logs are sent to [Logtail](https://marketplace.digitalocean.com/add-ons/logtail), installed via [DigitalOcean](https://m.do.co/c/70c384d0d807) add-ons.

+> We use managed infrastructure to focus our efforts on the product we serve as a service, not on the infrastructure that supports it.
+[DigitalOcean](https://m.do.co/c/70c384d0d807) helps us stay focused on what really matters.

+## Diagram

 {{< mermaid >}}
 graph TD;